easybeat/ioBroker.Solar-Manager/README.md

 ### **WORK IN PROGRESS**

+-   (easybeat) changed translation of io-package.json and state of adapter
 -   (easybeat) Instance Objects for Gateway Info and Gateway Data added
 -   (easybeat) Added Admin 5 configuration